-Ikkuwaniya is mentioned by Telepinus, from the middle of the second millennium, as a grain warehouse city.
+Ikkuwaniya is mentioned by Telepinu, from the middle of the second millennium BC, as a grain warehouse city.

-Ikonion, or Iconium, was part of Pisidia in the 4th century BC, then it became the capital of the Lykaonie to 370 AD.
+Ikonion, or Iconium, was part of Pisidia during the 4th century BC, then it became the capital of the Lykaonie to 370 AD.

 Specifically the ancient town of Konya is the site of Tepe Alaeddin.
 This is an artificial mountain in the city center, 450 x 350 meters long and 20 meters high.

 An archaeological survey has dated the first occupations from the Chalcolithic.
-During the early Bronze Age, around 3000 BC, the site was that of a small village.
+During the early Bronze Age, 3000 BC, the site was a small village.

 Ikkuwaniya is the Hittite name of the city of Konya, called Ikonion early AD: 4/5